 - Sprinkle sesame seeds over the glaze just before serving.
 It adds a nutty flavor and a bit of extra texture.

-- Lay them on a baking sheet.
 Prepare a baking sheet with foil, then top that with a wire rack so the heat can circulate underneath the wings as well.
-This will help avoid excess grease, but it’s totally optional.
-Place the teriyaki wings in a single layer on top of the rack with room between each one.
-Having them too close together will cause them to steam rather than be crisp.
+Place the wings in a single layer on top of the rack with room between each one.
+Bake for 30-40 minutes, flipping halfway until crispy and golden brown.

-- Bake.
-Transfer them to the oven and bake for 30-40 minutes, flipping halfway, until crispy and golden brown.
 While they’re baking, make the teriyaki sauce on the stovetop.
 The cornstarch slurry is what helps to thicken the sauce, so don’t skip it!

-- Brush with glaze.
 Once chicken is out of the oven, brush each piece with a generous amount of the sauce and serve while warm.
 Pour any extra sauce into a jar for later use.
 Don’t throw it out!

 More Easy Appetizer Ideas